dymmond/esmerald/docs/en/docs/routing/routes.md

 In simple terms, a Gateway is not a direct route but instead is a "wrapper" of a [handler](./handlers.md) and maps that same handler with the application routing system.

+This allows overwriting options of the handler route specific.
+If not required, you can just pass the handler, it is automatically wrapped in a plain Gateway.

 #### Parameters

 All the parameters and defaults are available in the [Gateway Reference](../references/routing/gateway.md).